ekiefl/pooltool/docs/contributing/index.md

     """
 ```

-### Type checking
+#### Type checking

-The project uses Pyright for static type checking.
+The project uses [pyright](https://github.com/microsoft/pyright) for static type checking.
 Type annotations should be used for all function parameters, return values, and class attributes.
 The type checking configuration is in `pyrightconfig.ci.json`.

-## Testing
+### Testing

-Pooltool uses pytest for testing.
+Pooltool uses [pytest](https://docs.pytest.org/en/stable/) for testing.
 Tests should be written for all new features and bug fixes.

-### Writing tests
+#### Writing tests

 - Tests are located in the `tests/` directory
 - Test files should be named `test_*.py`
 - Test functions should be named `test_*`

-### Running tests
+#### Running tests

 ```bash
 # Run all tests